 You just need to paste in your postcodes, or upload a file.
 The results might look a bit off-putting if you’re not used to the Indices of Deprivation, because it supplies figures for all the separate domains as well as the overall IMD.

-What you need is column F – Index of Multiple Deprivation Decile.
+What you need is the column – Index of Multiple Deprivation Decile.
 1 is the most deprived 10% in England and 10 is the least deprived 10%.

 Leodis is a collection of over 60,000 digitised images of Leeds from the late 1800s to the present day.
 Browse or search the collections, comment and share memories.
 Discover the Leodis Collections page, using maps of the city to pinpoint past locations of parks, pubs, corner shops, arcades and more.